dj0nny/nuxtjs-typescript-beginner/README.md

 # OR
 yarn dev
 ```
-for running the Nuxt developent server.
+for running the Nuxt development server.
 It will be up and running at this address: http://localhost:3000.

 ## Deployed version